CalConnect/DEVGUIDE/_pages/Scheduling/vpoll.md

 ---
 layout: toc-type
 title: VPOLL
+published: false
 ---

 # A place holder for describing vpoll (draft-york-vpoll...)s

 The currently existing approach to agreeing on meeting times using [iTip] and/or [iMip] have some significant failings.
 There is no useful bargaining or suggestion mechanism in iTip, only the ability for a potential attendee to accept or refuse or to counter with a time of their own choosing.

 Part of the problem is that for many potential attendees, their freebusy is not an accurate representation of their availability.
-In fact, when trying to schedule conference calls across different organizations, attendees may not be allowed to provide freebusy information or availability as this may reveal something of the organizations internal activities.
+In fact, when trying to schedule conference calls across different organizations, attendees may not be allowed to provide freebusy information as this may reveal something of the organizations internal activities.

 A number of studies have shown that large amounts of time are spent trying to come to an agreement - up to and beyond 20 working hours per meeting.
 Many organizers fall back on other approaches such as phone calls and email to determine a suitable time.